shrinidhijoshii/YT-reactClone/README.md

     -  debouncing with 200ms which increases user experience(UX) and also web ap performane
     -  live search and suggestions using Youtube API
     -  Used cache to optimize the search results & suggestions (redux store)
+5. Live chat functionality using API polling and redux

 ## Deployment
 The web app is hosted using Netlify, please have a look at https://yt-shrinidhi.netlify.app